-Intangible fixed assets comprise capitalised software projects where expenditure is measurable and the resulting software will be used as a core system once complete. £4.3m of the £5.2m additions in 2023 was in relation to our customer relationship management platform which went live in 2023.
+Intangible fixed assets comprise capitalised software projects where expenditure is measurable and the resulting software will be used as a core system once complete. £4.3m of the £5.2m additions in 2023 was in relation to our Customer Relationship Manager platform which went live in 2023.